kloverde/jquery-RestrictedTextField/README.md

 See LICENSE for this software's licensing terms.

-ResrictedTextField is a jQuery plugin which uses regular expressions to validate HTML text fields.
-It allows you to reject invalid keystrokes or to allow them into the field.
+A jQuery plugin which uses regular expressions to validate HTML text fields.
+Using nearly 30 built-in types or types you define yourself, it allows you to prevent invalid keystrokes or to allow them into the field for later validation.
 Fields are always validated on blur.

 ## Features